ESET Online Help

 Deadlock

-A deadlock is when each computer waits for a resource assigned to another process.
-In this situation, the processes are only executed if the resource required is held by another process waiting for another resource to be released.
+A deadlock occurs when each computer waits for a resource that another process is holding.
 It is important to prevent a deadlock before it can occur.
-The resource scheduler can detect a deadlock occurrence, which helps the operating system keep track of all the resources allocated to different processes.
-Deadlock can occur if the following four conditions hold simultaneously:
+The resource scheduler can detect a deadlock occurrence, which helps the operating system track resources allocated to different processes.
+A deadlock can occur if the following four conditions hold simultaneously:

-Mutual exclusion—A special type of binary semaphore used to control access to the shared resource.
-It enables current higher-priority tasks to be kept blocked for the shortest time possible.
+Mutual exclusion—A special binary semaphore used to control access to the shared resource that enables current higher-priority tasks to be kept blocked for the shortest time possible.

 Hold and wait—In this condition, processes must be stopped from holding single or multiple resources while simultaneously waiting for one or more others.